Xilinx/brevitas/docsrc/source/papers/mixquant.rst

 4. Continues until all blocks reach size :math:`b`

 The result is a permutation that spreads high-magnitude channels evenly across blocks, improving outlier suppression for a fixed block size and at no inference cost.
+The permutation itself is never applied at runtime — it is absorbed into adjacent weight tensors during calibration, as described in the next section.

 Permutation-equivariant regions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~